New Page 1

 Extension of activity.

-Heath & safety requirements.
+Heath and safety requirements.

 Supervision of scissors.